 Augmented Estate: An estate reduced by funeral and administration expenses, homestead allowance, family allowances, exemptions, and enforceable claims to which is added value of property transferred to anyone other than bona fide purchaser and value of property owned by surviving spouse at decedent’s death.

 Revocable Living Trust: A trust created during the maker’s lifetime that can be changed and allows the creator to pass assets on to chosen beneficiaries without going through probate.

 We’ve provided some very brief information below on some of the states’ processes, but ALWAYS check with your Estate Planner or Elder Law attorney and your certified accountant before making decisions on estate matters.
 If you do not have a lawyer selected, please see your states bar association.
 State laws change frequently and the information found here may not reflect those changes.
-We are not lawyers and cannot represent or make recommendations on such matters.
+We are not lawyers and cannot

 For current tax or legal advice, please consult with a professional accountant or an experienced attorney since the information contained on this website is not tax or legal advice and is not a substitute for tax or legal advice.